roryquennev/Elk-Stack-Project/Kibana Investigation Activity/README.md

 - You are a cloud architect that has been tasked with setting up an ELK server to gather logs for the Incident Response team to use for training.

 - Before you hand over the server to the IR team, your senior architect has asked you to verify the ELK server is working as expected and pulling both logs and metrics from the pentesting web servers.

-**Your Task**: Generate a high amount of failed SSH login attempts and verify that Kibana is picking up this activity.

----

-#### Instructions

-One way we can generate logs of interest is to create some failed SSH logins on our servers.

-- The only environment that holds our SSH keys is our Ansible container.
-Attempting to create an SSH connection from any other environment will trigger a log entry.

-- We can also create a log entry by attempting to log in with the wrong username.

-- Note: A successful SSH login also creates a log entry, but here we will focus on failed logins.

-We can easily do this by trying to SSH to a web machine from our jump box directly without using the Ansible container.

 1. Start by logging into your jump-box.